Dr Penelope Cream, MA, DipPsych, MSc, DClinPsy, CPsychol, AFBPsS

 Penelope pays particular attention to the emotional impact of health conditions on the person who experiences them.
 It is not unusual for daily life, mood, self-esteem, social life, work capabilities and relationships to be affected; Penelope offers the opportunity for people to reflect on these aspects and to find ways to manage and adjust to them.
 She uses various evidence-based psychological therapies, including CBT, systemic and narrative therapies and trauma-informed approaches, as well as ACT and motivational interviewing.

-Penelope is a Chartered Psychologist and a member of the British Psychological Society and its Divisions of Clinical Psychology and Health Psychology.
-She is also a member of the Association of Clinical Psychologists UK and is registered with the Health Care Professions Council.
+Penelope is an Associate Fellow of the British Psychological Society and its Divisions of Clinical Psychology, Health Psychology and the Faculty of Clinical Health Psychology.
+She is a member of the Association of Clinical Psychologists UK and is registered as a Practitioner Psychologist with the Health and Care Professions Council.